Crossworlds

 Savannah barely heard her, trapped in a daydream.
 As they left the mall, she felt like she was floating a few inches off the ground.
 The happiness stayed with her even in the crowded car, with her siblings blathering away.
 When they arrived home, she floated into her room and onto her bed.
 Megan and Betty were too busy fighting with Belinda to come in anytime soon.
 She took out her journal and began writing:

 Shopping today was... not quite what I expected.
 Well, it was at first.
-Megan, Betty and Ashley never shut up.
+Just disaster after disaster with Megan, Betty, and Ashley.
 Tom and Jason are annoying too, but also kind of funny.
 It’d be fun to have a twin.
-Those two are partners in crime, and fortunately for me the crimes are usually against Megan and Betty.
+Those two are partners in crime, and fortunately for me, the crimes are usually against Megan and Betty.

 Anyway, when we were leaving, I looked at the wall of a shoe store and saw right through it!
 I’ve always considered myself a bit of an oddity, but that was just insane.
 Maybe I’ve finally lost it.
 Or maybe whatever’s so special about me is about to show itself.
 I’d like to think it’s something special.
 I know it’s childish, but it’s better than thinking I’m losing my mind.